MileHacker Logo

 • Driving Laws: Drive on the right.
 Strict penalties for drunk driving.
 Seat belts are mandatory.

-• Road Conditions: Generally well-maintained but traffic can be heavy.
+• Road Conditions: Generally well-maintained but there can be a lot of traffic.
 Parking is difficult and expensive in the city center.

 Bicycle Sharing